earthgecko/skyline/docs/installation.rst

   - :mod:`settings.THUNDER_OPTS` ensure you update these
   - :mod:`settings.MIRAGE_ENABLE_ALERTS` set this to ```True``` if you want to have Mirage running as described above.
-  - If you are deploying with a Skyline MySQL Panorama DB straight away ensure that :mod:`settings.PANORAMA_ENABLED` is set to ``True`` and set all the other Panorama related variables as appropriate.
+  - If you are deploying with a Skyline MariaDB Panorama DB straight away ensure that :mod:`settings.PANORAMA_ENABLED` is set to ``True`` and set all the other Panorama related variables as appropriate.
 Enabling Panorama from the start is RECOMMENDED as it is integral to Ionosphere and Luminosity.